QnnOkabayashi/Quantum/README.md

 ```
 ### Constructing a Matrix from `List[List[number]]`

-Constructing a matrix from a 2D list is the easiest method for unit testing, since `dims` is optional.
+Constructing a Matrix from a 2D list is the easiest method for unit testing, since `dims` is optional.
 ```python
 >>> Matrix([
 ...
 [1,0],